edipal/maven-git-autover/README.md

 - *autoverBranchConfigs*: The branch configurations
    - *nameRegex*: This is used to determine the branches that should use this configuration
    - *stopOn*: the stop on setting to be used by branches that match the above pattern possible values
-      - *ON_FIRST*: It will use the first annotation that it will find (regardles of the type)
+      - *ON_FIRST*: It will use the first annotation that it will find (regardless of the type)
       - *ON_FIRST_ANN*: It will use the first annotated branch that it will find
       - *ON_FIRST_LIGHT*: It will use the first light branch that it will find The branch name is checked against the configured branches in the order from the configuration file and it stops on the first that matches.